Business Home Office Deduction: Qualifying and CalculatingDec 26, 2019

 To take the home office deduction for administrative and management tasks, avoid regularly doing those specific administrative and management activities at another office location.
 If you have another office location outside of your home where you regularly conduct those administrative and management activities, the home office will not qualify as a principal place of business for these activities.

 More than one trade or business

 You can have more than one trade or business in your home.
 If you have two businesses, you need to apply the home office deduction requirements separately to each business as well as perform additional calculations.
-You need to use the same method for each calculation (see IRS FAQ Question #9).
+You need to use the same method for each calculation (see IRS FAQ Question #9 and #10).